 - An Orqestr project with at least one agent

-- In the Developer Portal, go to your app's Settings
+- In the Developer Portal, open your newly created app

-- Scroll to User authentication settings and click Set up
+- Scroll to the bottom to find User authentication settings and click Set up

 - X will ask you to fill in app information: